U.S. judge halts Texas rules on fetal tissue disposal

 At the time, the Supreme Court said provisions of the Texas law requiring abortion doctors to have difficult-to-obtain "admitting privileges" at local hospitals and requiring clinics to have costly hospital-grade facilities violated a woman's right to an abortion.

 Abortion rights providers in legal filings against the Texas fetal tissue measure said it "imposes a funeral ritual" on women who have a miscarriage or an abortion, whether they want it or not.
-The measure would also require women who miscarried at places such as their homes to arrange for burials.
+Authorities later exempted women who miscarry at places such as their homes from the rules.

 Abortion rights groups contend the regulations could impinge on funeral homes in the socially conservative state, which might face a backlash if they are perceived as being aligned with abortion providers.